Does your venue have high speed broadband internet? Do you want to save on travel costs?

 Shall we just dump our conventional equipment; booths and receivers?
 Of course not!

-Remote simultaneous interpreting connects to your existence interpreting equipment and opens new revenue streams.
+Remote simultaneous interpreting connects to your existing interpreting equipment and opens new revenue streams.
 Here are typical case scenarios:

 a) interpreters work remotely + technicians connect laptops to each booth, audience listen with their headsets;